tdg2-org/scripts/README.md

 TODO: -skipIMP and -skipSYN args will not create the output_products folder, need to check if exists first, create only if NOT exist
+      Many updates not verified with DFX build, need to test.

 ### No spaces allowed in any filenames or folders.
 Scripts will fail.